-Summary> The paper presents recent developments in global illumination techniques for producing photo-realistic images.
+<Summary> The paper presents recent developments in global illumination techniques for producing photo-realistic images.
 In pursuit of the increasing requirement for photo-realism in various industries, research and development into global illumination techniques has received considerable attention within the graphics community from the early days.
 In this survey, we review various global illumination techniques, from the early attempts to recent advances in the two major categories of global illumination techniques: those based on the finite element method (FEM) and those based on the Monte Carlo method.
 Recently, in the field of the Monte Carlo based global illumination techniques, some advanced techniques incorporating photon density estimation or Markov chain Monte Carlo method is actively researched in the graphics community.
-We attempted to pave the way for the reader to understand such advanced topics by describing historical background and motivation behind these techniques, and to indicate the next direction of the research in the field of global illumination computation.
+We attempted to pave the way for the reader to understand such advanced topics by describing historical background and motivation behind these techniques.
+We hope this survey to help the readers to comprehend the overview of the field and the characteristics of these techniques, and to indicate the next direction of the research in the field of global illumination computation.

 Keywords: survey, rendering, global illumination, light transport, finite element method, Monte Carlo method